richardltc/boxwallet/README.md

-# BoxWallet #
+# What is BoxWallet? #

-BoxWallet is a multi-coin CLI application that makes it very easy to set up and run a CLI wallet or full node, with just a few commands.
+BoxWallet is a CLI tool, that gets your coin-of-choice wallet/node set-up fast with just a few commands:

+boxwallet "coin" - allows you to choose your coin of choice, which, when selected, downloads the projects core files from their official website and installs them automatically.

+boxwallet "start" - starts the coin's daemon, which syncs the Blockchain.

+boxwallet "dash" - displays a dashboard with the coins Blockchain and wallet info.

-## What is BoxWallet used for? ###
+## What are some of BoxWallet's features? ###

 * Install and run a CLI node or wallet simple, by using two commands: `coin`, to choose your coin of choice and `start` to start the syncing.
 * Setting up multiple nodes/staking wallets on a single machine.
-* Viewing your wallet/node from another computer such as Linux, Mac or Windows.
+* Viewing your wallet/node that might be running on a Pi, from another computer such as Linux, Mac or Windows.
 * Displaying the staking status of your wallet.
 * Displaying blockchain and master node syncing status
 * Displaying of block count and network difficulty